 Proof of current unrestricted Mississippi RN license.

-Proof of Current CPR certification, Criminal Background Check and/or affidavit, hepatitis immunization, TB skin test, Tdap.
+After acceptance into a program: Proof of Current CPR certification, Criminal Background Check and/or affidavit, hepatitis immunization, TB skin test, Tdap, drug screen.

 Post Master’s Certificate